Walter Younger A Raisin In The Sun

 Conclusion: Walter Lee Younger as a Symbol of Resilience

 Walter Lee Younger’s journey in A Raisin in the Sun is more than a personal saga; it is a microcosm of the broader Black struggle for economic autonomy, identity, and respect in mid‑century America.
-His initial fixation on money reflects a genuine need for security and status, yet his eventual embrace of moral courage reveals a deeper understanding that self‑respect and family solidarity outweigh material gain.
+Which means his initial fixation on money reflects a genuine need for security and status, yet his eventual embrace of moral courage reveals a deeper understanding that self‑respect and family solidarity outweigh material gain.
 By the play’s end, Walter stands as a redeemed patriarch, ready to lead his family into a new neighborhood, armed not with cash, but with dignity and hope.